 If you’re looking for a different style of Bluetooth headphone, here are some highly reviewed options from Amazon, according to hyperenthusiastic listeners.

-Best foldable over-ear headphones
+Best foldable over-ear wireless headphones

-Best noise-canceling over-ear headphones
+Best noise-cancelling over-ear headphones

-Best $30 workout headphones
+Best under-$20 wireless headphones

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.